-Washington Boulevard from Wilson Boulevard to North Kirkwood Drive (including the 13th Street North intersection)
+Washington Boulevard from Wilson Boulevard to North Kirkwood Road (including the 13th Street North intersection)

-This project is adjacent to, and will be coordinated with, the Wilson and Washington Boulevard Intersection Improvements (Clarendon Circle) project.
+This project is adjacent to the Wilson and Washington Boulevard Intersection Improvements (Clarendon Circle) project

 About the Project

 Washington Boulevard and 13th Street North is being redesigned to implement the Clarendon Sector Plan recommendations of providing two lanes of travel in each direction and eliminating the reversible lane signals.

 The intersection is being redesigned so the Washington Boulevard lanes align on both sides of 13th Street North.
 This will provide a more conventional “T” intersection.

 The design for the Washington Boulevard and 13th Street North project is one element of the Clarendon West development that was approved by the County Board on Oct.
 20, 2015.
 The Traffic Impact Study for that development provides background information and traffic analysis for intersections and streets within and outside the project boundaries.
 In 2018 the County requested the site developer update their previous traffic analysis to verify vehicle, pedestrian and bicycle volumes.
 The update was completed to reflect current development plans and parking ratios for the development area.